 Gastroesophageal Reflux Disease (GERD) During Pregnancy

-Treatment for pregnant women with GERD is similar to treatment for other people who have GERD, focusing first on lifestyle changes and non-prescription medicines.
+Treatment for pregnant women with GERD is like treatment for other people who have GERD.
+It focuses first on lifestyle changes and non-prescription medicines.
 You can make changes to your lifestyle to help relieve your symptoms of GERD.
 Here are some things to try:

 - Change your